NFL picks, predictions, best bets: This Week 16 parlay returns nearly 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 16 NFL 25-1 football parlay

 The NFL playoff picture will begin to take shape as the NFL schedule enters Week 16.
 The NFC North title may be on the line on Saturday night when Jordan Love and the Green Bay Packers take on Caleb Williams and the Chicago Bears.
-The Bears hold a half-game lead over the Packers in the division.
-Green Bay is a 1.5-point road favorite and is 3-6-1 against the spread in its last 10 games, while Chicago is 7-2-1 ATS in its last 10.
+The Bears, who are 1.5-point favorites, hold a half-game lead over the Packers in the division.
 The Packers won the last meeting, 28-21, in Green Bay on Dec.
 7, and have won nine of the past 10 meetings with the Bears.
-Green Bay will be without several starters due to injury, including pass rusher Micah Parsons (knee) and possibly wide receiver Christian Watson (chest).

-There are a number of other intriguing matchups on the Week 16 NFL schedule, including Rams (-1.5) vs. Seahawks on Thursday Night Football; Buccaneers (-2.5) vs. Panthers, Jaguars vs. Broncos (-3) and Steelers vs. Lions (-7) on Sunday; Patriots vs. Ravens (-2.5) on 'Sunday Night Football' and 49ers (-5.5) vs. Colts on 'Monday Night Football.'
+There are a number of other intriguing matchups on the Week 16 NFL schedule, including Buccaneers (-3) vs. Panthers, Jaguars vs. Broncos (-3.5) and Steelers vs. Lions (-7) on Sunday; Patriots vs. Ravens (-3) on 'Sunday Night Football' and 49ers (-5.5) vs. Colts on 'Monday Night Football' as Philip Rivers is set to make another start.
 Before locking in any Week 16 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters Week 16 on a 52-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.